-Have you ever looked around your home and felt stuck?
-Walls feel like they are caving in.
-Every surface and corner is filled with papers and objects stacked on top of each other.
-A desk so completely disorganized that a keyboard and mouse are barely peaking through.
+Have you ever looked at your home and felt stuck?
+Walls are caving in, every surface and corner filled with papers and objects stacked on top of each other.
+The desk is so utterly disorganized that a keyboard and mouse are barely peaking through the debris.

 When did it all get so messy?

 To be honest, when I see my home in disarray, it fills me with anxiety.
-I get so anxious, I want to scream, cry, and fall to the ground.
+I get so anxious that I want to scream, cry, and fall to the ground.

-And I did scream, cry and fall to the ground and ended up in the fetal position.
+I think I ended up in the fetal position.

 That’s why I wrote about How To Create A Plan To Beat Clutter For Good!!
 But sometimes we just need tips to start decluttering Right Now!